ShichengChen/Online-Judge-Code/README.md

 - test it well before write code
 - never submit code continuously
 - The limitation of one easy problem is 30 minutes during a contest
+- The limitation of one hard problem is 1 day after contests(stop thinking if no more new ideas on this problem)

 # How to prevent wrong code
 - write every requirement on the paper.